-We get to a destination high lake, or maybe a mountain peak for lunch, skinny dipping, taking pictures and exploring.
+We get to a destination high lake, or maybe a mountain peak for lunch, skinny dipping, taking pictures, and exploring.
 Heading back down we stay naked as long as we can.
 On our lucky days, we make it all the way back to our cars!

-For those interested in naked hiking around the country and the world, there are two yahoo groups: naturist_hikers and nakedhikers, where you can read about other favorite hiking areas, as in southern California, the Tucson area, parts of Florida, and many other places.
+For those interested in naked hiking around the country and the world, there are two yahoo groups: naturist_hikers and nakedhikers, where you can read about other favorite hiking areas, such as southern California, the Tucson area, parts of Florida, and many other places.
 Also useful is netnude.com.

 The closest thing to a clearinghouse on possible hikes is the yahoo group, NWnaturists.

 Nude Hiking Etiquette & Tips by Murray Lundberg